 Susan Schleck Kleiner, Esq.

-Susan Schleck Kleiner is a commercial litigator with extensive experience in complex matters including construction, environmental, real estate, products liability and toxic tort matters.
+Susan Schleck Kleiner is a commercial litigator and general practitioner with extensive experience in complex matters including construction, environmental, real estate, products liability and toxic tort matters.
+Susan has tried cases to verdict in state and federal courts in construction, employment, and contractual matters.
 Susan served as general counsel of a closely held pharmaceutical and specialty chemical company where she gained valuable experience in general corporate issues and management, including transactional work, assistance in intellectual property matters, and representing the company in state and federal courts and before local municipal boards.
 During that time, she also served as manager of human resources, where she assumed primary responsibility for employment matters involving the company, including OSHA compliance issues, work visas for foreign workers, and employment disputes and terminations.

 Before establishing her own firm in 2010, Susan was a partner with Langsam Stevens & Silver in Philadelphia, and an associate with Drinker Biddle & Reath LLP in Princeton, NJ and Lowenstein Sandler in Roseland, NJ.
 From 2009-2010, she also served as Public Defender for the Borough of Highland Park

 After law school, Susan was honored to clerk for the Honorable Chief Justice Robert E. Wilentz of the New Jersey Supreme Court.

 Susan was selected to the 2014, 2015, 2016, 2017 and 2018 New Jersey Super Lawyers list.
 For 2015, 2016, and 2017, she was also selected as one of the Top 50 Women Attorneys.
 Each year, no more than five percent of the lawyers in the state are selected by the research team at Super Lawyers to receive this honor.